 And each time you become distracted and lost in thought, redirect your attention to your breath.

 Often it’s helpful to listen to a guided meditation.
 I think Sam Harris’ short mindfulness meditation is a great place to start.
 Once you’re familiar with the process, you can do this on your own without the audio.
+(By the way, if you’re interested in learning more about spirituality from Harris, check out his amazing book Waking Up)

 That’s all there is to it.
 At its simplest, meditation is an escape from the constant noise and distractions in our heads.
 Your regrets from the past and worries about the future are left behind as you focus on only the moment you are experiencing.
 You get into this moment by focusing on your breath and surroundings, and every time you find yourself lost in thought, bring your attention back to your breath.